Amy G. Martin, APRN

 - Confidence in Provider: 100.0

-Scores are based on patients surveyed by Press Ganey in 2019
+Scores are representative of patients surveyed by Press Ganey in 2020.

 *Provider may not practice at all locations.

 Learn about this provider.

 Amy Groger Martin, APRN, has been a registered nurse since 1974, and a nationally certified adult nurse practitioner since 1979.
 She is a doctor of RoHun Transpersonal Psychotherapy, a certified hypnotherapist, and a board certified nurse practitioner with over three decades of clinical experience.

 Throughout her years in medicine and healing, she has worked in gerontology, family medicine, obstetrics and gynecology, and adolescent health care.
 Amy provided health care on the Navajo and Makah Indian reservations, practiced in community health centers, and worked on Health Care for the Homeless through a Robert Wood Johnson grant at the University of Washington in Seattle.
 She has spent the last 30 years precepting nurse practitioner and PA students through Duke University, University of Minnesota, Quinnipiac College, Salve Regina, and Yale University.